 - Should have reporting mechanisms to ensure efficient decision-making at all times

-The Project Management Office should be set up to address the following quadrants of business management, when it comes to running projects or programs within the organization:
+The Project Management Office should address the following quadrants of business management when running projects or programs within the organization.

 - Communication Management – 360° communication for all partners